 The Internal Auditor monitors and evaluates the efficacy and adequacy of internalcontrol system in the Company its compliance with operating systems accountingprocedures and policies at all locations of the Company.
 Based on the report of statutoryauditor and the internal auditor corrective actions are undertaken in the respectiveareas and thereby strengthening the controls.
 Significant audit observations andcorrective actions thereon are presented to the Audit Committee of the Board.

-Directors Responsibility Statement
+Directors' Responsibility Statement

-(a) in the preparation of the annual accounts for the financial year ended31st March 2016 the applicable accounting standards have been followed along with proper explanationrelating to material departures;
+(a) in the preparation of the annual accounts for the financial year ended 31st March2017 the applicable accounting standards have been followed along with proper explanationrelating to material departures;

-(b) the directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year ended31st March 2016 and of the profit and loss of the Company for the year ended on thatdate;
+(b) the directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year ended31st March 2017 and of the profit and loss of the Company for the year ended on thatdate;

 (c) the directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 (d) the directors have prepared the annual accounts on a going concern basis;

 (f) the directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.